A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Simulation studies

-\item Scenario\ 3 (fMRI data): A $200 \times 500$ design matrix $X$ is generated by random sampling without replacement from the real $1750 \times 2000$ design matrix in the fMRI data.
-Every column of $X$ is normalized to have zero mean and unit variance, and we choose $\sigma$ such that $\textnormal{SNR}=1, 5$ or $10$. \end{itemize}
+Scenario\ 3 (fMRI data): A $200 \times 500$ design matrix $X$ is generated by random sampling, without replacement, from the real $1750 \times 2000$ design matrix in the fMRI data (see \JL{Section~\ref{real_data}} for more details on this data).
+Every column of $X$ is normalized to have zero mean and unit variance, and we choose $\sigma$, such that \finalrevise{$\textnormal{SNR}= 1, 5$ or $10$.}